onion2k/react-neon/README.md

 # react-neon

 React Neon is a library to put a canvas on top of a component in order to draw a graphic effect.
 It's a bit like a post-processing graphical shader.
 A set of effects is included, with a base class to define new effects too.

+# Docs

+Documentation for React Neon is available at https://github.com/onion2k/react-neon/wiki

-# Using react-neon
+# Quick start

 Install the module using `npm i react-neon` first, then import it in to your React app using `import withNeon from 'react-neon';` in your code.
 If you're using one of the included effects you'll also need to import the fx using `import withNeon, { fx } from 'react-neon';` .